arg0naut91/neatRanges/README.md

 You can install it *via* `devtools::install_github("arg0naut91/chronshape")`.

+However, please note that:

-Currently, only the `collapse_ranges` function is available.
-More functions coming up soon.
+-   Currently, only the `collapse_ranges` function is available.
+More functions coming up soon;

+-   Even the `collapse_ranges` function is in its very early state, and very much prone to bugs, especially when it comes to `POSIXct` formats.

 collapse\_ranges
 ----------------